We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Saxenda (liraglutide) is another injectable GLP-1 medication that received FDA approval for use in weight management in April 2020.

 This medication works in the same way as Ozempic.
 People can use this medication with or without food.
-Doses range from 0.6–3.0 mg, and a healthcare professional will monitor the individual to ensure their dose is appropriate.
+Doses range from 0.6 to 3.0 mg, and a healthcare professional will monitor the individual to ensure their dose is appropriate.

-At the time of publishing, the FDA does not report a shortage of Saxenda.
+At the time of publication, the FDA does not report a shortage of Saxenda.

 Below is a chart that compares Ozempic with the other drugs in this article.

-Ozempichave type 2 diabetesinjectiononce a week around $892.06
+Ozempichave type 2 diabetesinjectiononce per week around $892.06

 Rybelsushave type 2 diabetestabletonce dailyaround $900

-The FDA has also found that some OTC supplements contain ingredients that may be harmful, including undisclosed prescription medication.
+The FDA has also found that some OTC supplements contain ingredients that may cause harm, including undisclosed prescription drugs.
 It is important to know exactly what is in a product to ensure the ingredients will not interact with other supplements or medication.

-Some undisclosed ingredients that may appear in OTC weight loss supplements, such as subutramine and fenproporex, have severe and potentially fatal side effects and companies are not allowed to sell products containing these drugs.
+Some undisclosed ingredients that may appear in OTC weight loss supplements, such as sibutramine and fenproporex, have severe and potentially fatal side effects.
+Therefore, companies are not allowed to sell products containing these drugs.

-People should always consult with a healthcare professional before taking any OTC weight loss aids, and watch out for warning signs that a product is making fraudulent health claims.
+People always need to consult a doctor or healthcare professional before taking any OTC weight loss aids.
+They also need to watch for warning signs that a product is making fraudulent health claims.
 Some signs include:

 • promises of a fast and easy fix

-• claims such as “scientific breakthrough” or “ancient remedy”
+• claims such as “scientific breakthroughs” or “ancient remedy”

-• phrases such as “thermogenisis” and “hunger stimulation point”
+• phrases such as “thermogenesis” and “hunger stimulation point”

 • claims that a product is “natural”